+Ingredients: Bragg Liquid Aminos are made from health-giving, NON-GMO soybeans and purified water.
+They are an excellent, healthy, gourmet replacement for Tamari and Soy Sauce.
+Not fermented or heated and Gluten-Free.
 Bragg’s has a small amount of naturally occurring sodium.
 No table salt is added.
-If less sodium is desired use a 6 oz.
+If less sodium is desired, use a 6 oz.
 Bragg’s spray bottle and dilute with 1/3 distilled water or to taste and then either add in or spray on food.

 Soya Sauce or Tamari?

-Tamari literally means liquid pressed from soybeans, originally it was the thick brown liquid that pooled in casks of fermenting soybean miso.
+I choose tamari which literally means liquid pressed from soybeans, originally it was the thick brown liquid that pooled in casks of fermenting soybean miso.
 For centuries this tamari was a rare delicacy reserved for special occasions.
-Eventually producers learned to brew tamari as a liquid soy sauce that had similar characteristics as the original by-product of miso.
+Eventually, producers learned to brew tamari as a liquid soy sauce that had similar characteristics as the original by-product of miso.

 By contrast, commercial soy sauces (even some labeled as shoyu or tamari) are usually made from soybeans that have been defatted with hexane, a petroleum derivative.
 Common shortcuts are artificial fermentation methods including genetically engineered enzymes.
-In fact most soy sauce is actually caramel colored water with lots of salt, hydrochloric acid treated soy isolate, and sugar added.
+In fact, most soy sauce is actually caramel-colored water with lots of salt, hydrochloric acid-treated soy isolate, and sugar added.